 Foster parents are not permitted to foster for another organization while fostering for SPCA of Texas without prior approval.

-Urgent or not, e-mailing Foster@spca.org is the preferred form of communication and the best way to ensure your message is read and responded to as quickly as possible.
+Urgent or not, e-mailing the foster team is the preferred form of communication and the best way to ensure your message is read and responded to as quickly as possible.
 Having an electronic paper trail helps us keep track of all foster animals, foster parents, and actionable items that need completing.
+Medical related e-mails can be sent to Fostermed@spca.org while all other communications can be sent to Foster@spca.org.

 Please treat all appointments as you would any other professional appointment and arrive on time.
 Arriving earlier or later than scheduled may result in significant delays in our ability to assist you.
 Appointments should be made for a specific date and time- we cannot easily accommodate time ranges (i.e. between 3 and 5).